wanyic/seq2seq/index.md

 The development of Seq2Seq models has brought about significant transformation in machine translation.
 These models have revolutionized the field by enabling the creation of highly accurate and efficient translation systems.
 With the use of Seq2Seq models, researchers have achieved impressive speed and accuracy in translating between multiple languages.
 One remarkable feature of these models is their capacity to learn from extensive and diverse datasets, leading to continuous improvements over time.
 This continuous improvement enhances the models’ fluency and accuracy, ultimately enabling them to achieve near- human-level translation quality.

+## The Seq2Seq (Encoder- Decoder) Model

+For this review we will focus on the Encoder-Decoder seq2seq model for machine translation.
+The encoder and decoder components are both recurrent neural networks (RNNs) that work together to handle the task of machine translation.
+This type of model is a RNN-based model with recurrent structure from a non-fixed-sized sequence input to an non-fixed-sized sequence output.
+That is to say one RNN encodes a sequence of symbols and transforms them into a fixed-length vector representation, and the other decodes the representation into another sequence of symbols that has non-fixed length (Cho et al. 2014).
+Typically the encoder network, takes a sequence of input tokens (words, characters, etc) and transforms them into a fixed-size vector representation called “context vector” or “thought vector” and then the decoder network uses this context vector as input which is referred to as an initial hidden state, and generates each output token in a loop until a special “end-of-sequence” token is generated indicating the output vector sequence.
+For our project, we have a RNN-based model that reads in a sentence in English and then outputs a sentence in French.

 <figure>
   <img src="img/image2.png" width="500"/>
 </figure>